 Proposals should be driven by a clear clinical need, integrate a value-based concept and include all the following activities:

-the optimization of (the) targeted POC in-vitro diagnostic device(s) that take(s) the above-mentioned criteria, challenges and aspects into consideration;
+the optimization of (the) targeted POC diagnostic device(s) that take(s) the above-mentioned criteria, challenges and aspects into consideration;

-the elaboration of a comparative study clearly demonstrating the added value and improved performance of the optimized POC in-vitro diagnostic device(s) as compared to the current state of the art for the targeted diagnostic application;
+the elaboration of a comparative study clearly demonstrating the added value and improved performance of the optimized POC diagnostic device(s) as compared to the current state of the art for the targeted diagnostic application;

-the conduct of clinical studies of (the) optimized POC in-vitro diagnostic medical device(s) as a preferred information source for their clinical validation; subsequent conformity assessment in agreement with requisite regulatory requirements of the EU’s IVDR.
+the conduct of clinical studies of (the) optimized POC diagnostic medical device(s) as a preferred information source for their clinical validation; subsequent conformity assessment in agreement with requisite regulatory requirements of the EU’s IVDR or MDR.

 In general, priority should be given to approaches that are suitable for resource-limited settings.
 In case of targeting infectious diseases, priority should be given to approaches enabling the distinction between viral, bacterial or fungal infections.
 In case of targeting non-communicable diseases, priority should be given to approaches that are used in emergency rooms where decisions can have life-saving character.

+Applicants invited to the second stage and envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.

-HORIZON-HLTH-2027-01-IND-03: Regulatory science to support translational development of patient-centred health technologies
+HORIZON-HLTH-2026-01-IND-03: Regulatory science to support translational development of patient-centred health technologies